JimDennis/PythyTurtle/README.md

 To Do:
 * Refactor the local variable names
-* Refactor diagram layout for "unit circle" consistency
-* Elminate "yellow" line.
-Shift the second enclosing square over by "thick" line width.
-* Fill original (given) triangle in light grey rather than cyan (facilitate more concise narrative when using this as a teaching device).
-* Draw labels for small (result) squares as they are filled.
-  * Refactor label positioning into their own functions
-* Offer command line option to export resulting canvas to SVG file
 * Offer iPython embedded shell option to call after image drawn (for use by programming students)
 * Move interaction from console into Turtle/Tk events!